-5. CONCLUSION
+6. CONCLUSION

 During early modern times, ecclesiastical institutions became the most important providers of long-term credit in Spain.
-Although they only engaged in mortgage lending and benefited from a particular kind of deposits since the depositor could not withdraw funds, the monks and the nuns acted almost like traditional bankers by pooling, lending and borrowing money.
-In this paper, I considered the case of the Theresian Carmelite Order during the 18th century, when ecclesiastical credit was largely dominant and characterised the functioning of that particular credit market.
-I found that ecclesiastical institutions acted through a vast network of convents and monasteries, supplying everything from small loans to farmers in a local market to substantial amounts to nobles, merchants, officials and local treasuries across the whole country and beyond.
-Their three-tier system, with the General Curia in Madrid at the top and then the provincial houses and the local convents scattered all over Spain, allowed them to address all kinds of demands, to solve asymmetric information problems and to circumvent the strong jurisdictional barriers inherent to these markets.
+Although they only engaged into mortgage lending and benefited from a particular kind of deposits since the depositor could not withdraw it, the monks and the nuns acted almost like traditional bankers by pooling, lending, and borrowing money.
+In this paper, I considered the case of the Theresian Carmelite Order during the eighteenth century, when ecclesiastical credit was largely dominant and characterized the functioning of that particular credit market.
+I found that ecclesiastical institutions acted through a vast network of convents and monasteries, supplying everything from small loans to farmers in a local market to substantial amounts to nobles, merchants, officials, and local treasuries across the whole country and beyond.
+Their three-tier system, with the General Curia at the top in Madrid and then the provincial houses and the local convents scattered over all of Spain, allowed them to address all kinds of demands, to solve asymmetric information problems, and to circumvent the strong jurisdictional barriers inherent to these markets.